 If a timber trellis breaks it’s relatively easy to fix, if a caststand plastic or metal trellis breaks, it’s much harder to fix.

 Garden trellis is perfect for climbing plants, providing most with support regardless of their growth habit.
 For clematis, morning glory, or annual climbers the trellis is enough to support them without additional considerations as they send out tendrils which clasp onto the timber, or wind themselves around.

 For clematis and honeysuckle, it’s important to wrap them clockwise around your trellis to begin with as they will always twine clockwise regardless of how they are started.
 This helps give them proper support in the long term.

 For other climbers like roses or climbing hydrangeas and some forms of jasmine, it’s important to regularly prune your climbing shrubs and tie them in with twine.

-Check out our growing guides for more details on the plants mentioned above:
+Check out our growing guides for plants perfect for garden trellis.

 Making your own garden trellis is easy, and it means you can create the perfect trellis to match your own garden, as well as make the most of materials that you might otherwise throw away.

 Are you looking for a climbing trellis for your home?
 If you are handy and good at building, you can make this eye-catching trellis.
 The trellis is ideal for adding beauty to your home while protecting it.